-the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry
+• the need for standards to be based on risk analysis using the best available scientific evidence

 FSANZ has used the best available scientific evidence to conduct the risk analysis.
-The risk assessment is provided in SD1.
+The risk assessment is provided in the SD.
 The applicant submitted a dossier of scientific studies as part of the application.
 This dossier, together with other technical information including scientific literature, was considered by FSANZ in assessing the application.